 - 1. Where possible, and for best performance, doors should be installed in the normal headroom position.
 The restricted headroom installation should only be used where headroom is restricted and is not recommended for electrically driven doors. - 2.
-The bottom rail of doors below 2400mm high will hang below lintel and reduce walk in height by 65mm. - 3.
+The bottom rail of doors below 2400mm high will hang below lintel and reduce walk in height by 65mm.
+For doors above 2400mm high, the bottom rail will be flush with the lintel. - 3.
 Where insufficient headroom exists and brackets are placed above a marked lintel line it may be necessary to fit a false head or lintel to improve appearance of the installation and to improve cover.